azdavis/millet/docs/diagnostics.md

 ## 5006

-Two types that were supposed to be "the same" were not.
+Two types that were supposed to be compatible were not.

 This is probably the most common typechecking error, so it's hard to give general advice for how to fix it.